To start, a few clarifications:

 Many aspects of our culture see sex as a bad thing, or at least something only good under the right contexts.
-This lack of sex-positivity, evident slut-shaming and other fun times with making people feel guilty about their sex lives, is rather common in our culture.
-Also, you might be inadequate as a lover or whatever if your partner wants someone else too.
+This lack of sex-positivity makes people feel guilty about their sex lives and is rather common in our culture.
+Also, you might start to think that you are inadequate as a lover if your partner wants someone else too.
 If you love someone else, you don’t really love your partner!
 This is, of course, all bullshit.

 - Religious tradition and “morality”.